The density of expected persistence diagrams and its kernel based estimation: Introduction

 \section{Introduction}

-Persistent homology \cite{em-ph-17}, a popular approach in Topological Data Analysis (TDA), provides efficient mathematical and algorithmic tools to understand the topology of a point cloud by tracking the evolution of its homology at different scales.
-Specifically, given a scale (or time) parameter $r$ and a point cloud $x = (x_1,\dots,x_n)$ of size $n$, a simplicial complex $\K(x,r)$ is built on $\{1,\dots,n\}$ thanks to some procedure, such as, e.g., the nerve of the union of balls of radius $r$ centered on the point cloud or the Vietoris-Rips complex.
-Letting the scale $r$ increase gives rise to an increasing sequence of simplicial complexes $\K(x)=(\K(x,r))_r$ called a {\em filtration}.
+Persistent homology (see \cite{em-ph-17} for a review), a popular approach in Topological Data Analysis (TDA), provides efficient mathematical and algorithmic tools to understand the topology of some dataset (e.g. a point cloud or a time-series) by tracking the evolution of its homology at different scales.
+For instance, given a scale (or time) parameter $r$ and a point cloud $x = (x_1,\dots,x_n)$ of size $n$, a simplicial complex $\KK(x,r)$ is built on $\{1,\dots,n\}$ thanks to some procedure, such as, e.g., the nerve of the union of balls of radius $r$ centered on the point cloud or the Vietoris-Rips complex.
+Letting the scale $r$ increase gives rise to an increasing sequence of simplicial complexes $\KK(x)=(\KK(x,r))_r$ called a {\em filtration}.
 When a simplex is added in the filtration at a time $r$, it either "creates" or "fills" some hole in the complex.
-Persistent homology keeps track of the birth and death of these holes and encodes them as a {\em persistence diagram} that can be seen as a relevant and stable \cite{ccgmo-ghsssp-09,cso-psgc-13} multi-scale topological descriptor of the data.
+Persistent homology keeps track of the birth and death of these holes and encodes them as a {\em persistence diagram} that can be seen as a relevant and stable multi-scale topological descriptor of the data (see \cite{ccgmo-ghsssp-09,cso-psgc-13}).
+Similarly, one can create a filtration by considering the sublevel sets $\KK(f) = (f^{-1}(]-\infty,r]))_r$ of a given continuous real-valued function $f$ and one can track the evolution of the homology of the sublevels with very few requirements on the function $f$ (see \cite[Section 3.9]{chazal2016structure}).
 A persistence diagram $D_s$ is thus a collection of pairs of numbers, each of those pairs corresponding to the birth time and the death time of a $s$-dimensional hole.
-A precise definition of persistence diagram can be found, for example, in \cite{em-ph-17,chazal2012structure}.
+A precise definition of persistence diagram can be found, for example, in \cite{em-ph-17,chazal2016structure}.
 Mathematically, a diagram is a multiset of points in

 Note that in a general setting, points $\rD=(r_1,r_2)$ in diagrams can be "at infinity" on the line $\{r_2=\infty\}$ (e.g. a hole may never disappear).
 However, in the cases considered in this paper, this will be the case for a single point for $0$-dimensional homology, and this point will simply be discarded in the following.